Goobwabber/MultiplayerExtensions/README.md

 * If you ask for help on Discord, at least include your `_latest.log` file in your help request.

 ## Contributing
 Anyone can feel free to contribute bug fixes or enhancements to MultiplayerExtensions.
-Please keep in mind that this mod's purpose is to expand the functionality of official multiplayer, so we will likely not be accepting enhancements that require 3rd party servers.
 GitHub Actions for Pull Requests made from GitHub accounts that don't have direct access to the repository will fail.
 This is normal because the Action requires a `Secret` to download dependencies.
 ### Building
 Visual Studio 2019 with the [BeatSaberModdingTools](https://github.com/Zingabopp/BeatSaberModdingTools) extension is the recommended development environment.
 1. Check out the repository